 Years later, inspired by Shewhart’s ideas, William Deming actually developed the model into a learning and improvement cycle, which became popular as PDCA.
 This is why the model is also known as Shewhart cycle or Deming cycle.

-PDCA cycle is an iterative approach for continually improving products, people, and services.
+PDCA cycle is an iterative process for continually improving products, people, and services.
 It became an integral part of what is known today as Lean management.
-The model includes solutions testing, analyzing results and improving the process.
+The Plan-Do-Check-Act model includes solutions testing, analyzing results and improving the process.

 For example, imagine that you have plenty of customer’s complaints about slow response rate of your support team.
 Then you will probably need to improve the way your team works in order to keep customers satisfied.
 That is the point where PDCA comes into play.

-Let’s explore the four stages of PDCA in details.
+Let’s take a closer look at the four stages of the PDCA process.

 At this stage, you will literally plan what needs to be done.
 Depending on the size of the project, planning can take a major part of your team’s efforts.
 It will usually consist of smaller steps, so you can build a proper plan with fewer possibilities of failure.